Roystonea: Description

 Roystonea leaves consist of a sheathing leaf base, a petiole, and a rachis.
 The leaf base forms a distinctive green sheath around the uppermost portion of the trunk.
 Known as the crownshaft, this sheath extends 1.4–2 m down the trunk.
 The petiole connects the lead base with the rachis.
-Zona only reported petiole lengths for three of the 10 species, ranging from 20 to 100 cm.
+The American botanist Scott Zona only reported petiole lengths for three of the 10 species, ranging from 20 to 100 cm.
 The rachis is pinnately divided and ranges from 3.2 to 5.8 m long.
 The leaf segments themselves range in length from 60 to 79 cm in R. altissima up to as much as 132 cm in R. lenis.
 They are arranged in two or three planes along the rachis.
-Many authors have reported that the leaves R. oleracea are arranged in a single plane, but American botanist Scott Zona reported that this is not the case.
+Many authors have reported that the leaves R. oleracea are arranged in a single plane, but Zona reported that this is not the case.

 These plants have the ability to easily release their leaves in strong winds, a supposed adaption serving to prevent toppling during hurricanes.
 Inflorescences occur beneath the crownshaft, emerging from a narrow, horn-shaped bract.
 The flowers on the branched panicles are usually white, unisexual, and contain both sexes.
 The fruit is an oblong or globose drupe 1–2 cm long and deep purple when ripe.
 Some species so closely resemble one another that scientific differentiation is by inflorescence detail; flower size, colour, etc.